dabeaz-course/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 w = ('GOOG', )    # A 1-item tuple
 ```

-Tuples are usually used to represent *simple* records or structures.
+Tuples are often used to represent *simple* records or structures.
 Typically, it is a single *object* of multiple parts.
 A good analogy: *A tuple is like a single row in a database table.*

 Tuple contents are ordered (like an array).